Building sand merchant in Hampshire

 Building Sand

 Also known as soft sand, building sand is a widely used material in construction due to its multi-functional properties.
 Primarily used in bricklaying, sand can be used for other applications such as pointing, rendering and bedding pond liners.
-At Farwell’s, our high quality building sand meets the requirements of construction industry projects, is odour free and easy to use.
+At Farwell’s, our high-quality building sand meets the requirements of construction industry projects, is odour-free and easy to use.

-Supplying Building Sand Across Hampshire & Dorset
+Supplying high-quality building Sand Across Hampshire & Dorset

-We do have a minimum order for delivery but you can also collect aggregate.
-For more details on our minimum order quantities please contact the office.
+We do have a minimum order for delivery, but you can also collect aggregate.
+For more details on our minimum order quantities, please contact the office.

 Farwells Building Sand aggregates